Travel Europe blog

 I took over the leasing payments on the computer and they eventually needed their office back.
 But by this time, I had some money saved up, and I finally went back to what I do best: work at home, which is what I prefer to do and do still.

 I still worked on my import/export experiments, but after a year of translating, it occurred to me that I might as well start building up a database of translators with which I could start developing a business – at least some business.
 And that is where I am today.
 You can check out my Translation Agency.
+I also help others find work translating at home, or carve out other sources of online income as by web design or programming, also self-taught.

-It has been a magic ride over the past ten years.
+Prague 9It has been a magic ride over the past ten years.
 Between around 1989 and 1994, there were allegedly something like 50,000 Americans living in this city.
 Most of them were drawn by its dazzle – and the notion that Prague was the Paris of the 90s.
 It was great fun and party indeed.
 Many would be traveling through Europe with just three days to spend in Prague.
 Instead, that became three weeks, then three months, then three years.
 There was an air of optimism and everything seemed like a new frontier.
-The city is spectacular in its architecture, <links> and one never tires of looking up while walking along its streets.
+The city is spectacular in its architecture, and one never tires of looking up while walking along its streets.
 There were also many westerners who were sent by multinational corporations to train local employees for their new branches, as part of their rapid endeavour to carve out a piece of the new capitalistic frontier.

-To draw such highly trained, western employees, they would often pay them more than they were paid back home, to cover the "risk" element (many must have perceived the living conditions as dangerous in this recently opened "wild east").
+To draw such highly trained, western employees, they would often pay them more than they were paid back home, to cover the “risk” element (many must have perceived the living conditions as dangerous in this recently opened “wild east”).
 Rents skyrocketed in the centre as westerners would swallow up the best accommodation, and the new inhabitants would be shocked to find beer in the pub (half a litre on tap) costing 25 cents.
 Such a very beautiful, lively city.
-Such beautiful girls.
+Such beautiful Czech girls.
 Such unbounded optimism.
 There was a boom in the real estate market and many Czechs hustled to grab as much of the fallout profits as possible.

 However, over time, the multinationals trained enough local employees, saved costs in the process and started sending these expats back home.
 Others were disgruntled with the endless red tape and Czech attitude, and also left for home, or followed the wave eastward for more adventure.